What’s at Stake?

 State legislatures throughout the country are pursuing efforts to restrict and roll back the rights of veterans who are sick and dying of asbestos-related diseases.
 Missouri is no exception.
 Check the map.

 Statement of Support: ADAO

-“On behalf of the Asbestos Disease Awareness Organization (ADAO), an independent nonprofit organization, I implore legislators, public health advocates and the citizens of Missouri to oppose SB 1, which aims to change the laws regarding workers’ compensation.
-Occupational diseases like mesothelioma do not belong in the workers’ compensation system and this Bill wrongly shift the financial burden to the worker and families.
-It is critically important to occupational safety and health that companies be held responsible for their actions and that families receive prompt, fair, and just compensation from their employers and companies responsible for willful neglect of human rights.”
+“On behalf of the Asbestos Disease Awareness Organization (ADAO), an independent nonprofit organization, I implore legislators, public health advocates and the citizens of Missouri to oppose any legislation that shifts legal or financial burdens to workers and their family members who have suffered occupational diseases like mesothelioma.
+It is critically important to occupational safety and health that companies be held responsible for their actions and that families receive prompt, fair and just compensation from their employers and companies responsible for willful neglect of human rights.”